loginid1/loginid-checkout-web-demo/docs/spec.md

 ![image](2_2_user_statistics.svg "=100%x100%")

-After user login they will land at the home section 2.1.
+After a user login they will land at the home section 2.1.
 There will be a quick summary of their recent activities and transactions.
 They can view the detail statistics by selecting from the menu to view their activities or transactions.

 2.2.1 Activity view